 Disney Riviera Resort — Dec.
 2019 — Disney Vacation Club's 15th property will offer about 300 family-friendly vacation homes, including deluxe studios, one-and two-bedroom villas and grand villas that sleep up to 12 guests.
 It's already accepting reservations and will offer transportation by Disney Skyliner.
 It will have a rooftop signature table-service restaurant called Topolino's Terrace - Flavors of the Riviera and views of nighttime shows at Epcot and Hollywood Studios.
 Topolino is the Italian name for Mickey Mouse.
 The restaurant will include an expo kitchen and wood-burning grill, and will serve authentic French and Italian dishes.
 It will also offer character dining.

 Disney World Transportation

 Walt Disney World Skyliner — Sept.
-29, 2019 — As one of the major Disney World construction projects, this new gondola system will connect Disney’s Art of Animation Resort, Disney's Pop Century Resort, Disney's Caribbean Beach resort and Disney's proposed Riviera Resort to Disney’s Hollywood Studios and the International Gateway at Epcot.
+29, 2019 — As one of the major Disney World construction projects, this new gondola system will connect Disney’s Art of Animation Resort, Disney's Pop Century Resort, Disney's Caribbean Beach Resort and future Disney's Riviera Resort to Disney’s Hollywood Studios and the International Gateway at Epcot.

-NBA Experience at Walt Disney World — Aug.
-12, 2019 — Located in the space formerly occupied by DisneyQuest, this NBA fan's dream will include interactive games and immersive experiences that allow you to shoot hoops and dunk balls.
+NBA Experience at Walt Disney World — now open — Located in the space formerly occupied by DisneyQuest, this NBA fan's dream will include interactive games and immersive experiences that allow you to shoot hoops and dunk balls.
 It’ll also feature a retail store and an adjacent restaurant.

 City Works Eatery & Pour House — 2019 — The seventh of its kind in the country, City Works will offer 80 beers on tap and a menu of American food sure to delight every member of the Frog Fam.